Chapter 12: Machine Learning using Scikit-Learn#

 Further Reader#

 2. VanderPlas, J. Python data Science Handbook: Essential Tools for Working with Data, 1st ed.; O’Reilly: Sebastopol, CA, 2017, chapter 5.
-A free, online version available is available by the author at jakevdp/PythonDataScienceHandbook (free resource)
+Freely available from the author at https://jakevdp.github.io/PythonDataScienceHandbook/ (free resource)

 Exercises#